← Back to Tools

 Where Gemini fits in an AI agent stack

 We would not call Gemini a universal answer, but it clearly has a place in this market.
-Across the directory, it shows up repeatedly in lead gen work.
+Across the directory, it shows up repeatedly in workflow automation and lead gen work.
 That usually means builders are trusting it with a meaningful slice of the workflow rather than treating it as a throwaway experiment.

 What I like is that the use cases are not all theoretical.
-We see Gemini across sectors like Law Firms, which gives us a better signal about where it actually holds up in the wild.
+We see Gemini across sectors like Agency and Law Firms, which gives us a better signal about where it actually holds up in the wild.
 When a tool keeps resurfacing in different business contexts, it usually means it solves a real operational problem instead of just looking good in a demo.

 Best for

-- Intermediate builders who want to work from existing patterns we can already see in the directory
+• Advanced builders who want to work from existing patterns we can already see in the directory

 Not ideal if

-- Teams looking for Gemini to replace every other system in the stack
+• Teams looking for Gemini to replace every other system in the stack

-- Operators who do not yet have a clear workflow, owner, or business goal behind the automation
+• Operators who do not yet have a clear workflow, owner, or business goal behind the automation

-- Anyone expecting the tool choice alone to create ROI without good process design around it
+• Anyone expecting the tool choice alone to create ROI without good process design around it

 Why we think builders keep coming back to Gemini